Adamskoullos/ProDev/README.md

 # Development

-The project management for each sprint is implemented using Trello, so this section will cover:
+The project management for each sprint is implemented using Trello, this section covers the following areas:

 [Bugs and Solutions](#Bugs-and-Solutions)<br>
 [Unresolved Bugs](#Unresolved-Bugs)<br>